Lawn Mower Handle Assessment

 These nifty little devices work wonders for basic home repairs, but they can be a little tricky if you have never used them before.
-The screw that is used to tighten the clamp around a pipe (or lawn mower in this case) does not detach from the metal band, it stays in place and incrementally tightens or loosens depending on the direction that it is turning.
-However, the metal band will loosen to the point of detaching from the adjustment mechanism if you are unable to slip the attached clamp onto your handle.
+The screw used to tighten the clamp around a pipe (or lawn mower in this case) does not detach from the metal band; it stays in place and incrementally tightens or loosens depending on the direction it is turning.
+However, the metal band will loosen to the point of detaching from the adjustment mechanism if you cannot slip the attached clamp onto your handle.
 From my experience, the best way to tighten a pipe clamp is to start with a flathead screwdriver and then switch to a wrench once it begins to tighten.

-- First, you will need to measure and cut the aluminum rod so that it spans the length of the broken area of the handle.
+- First, you will need to measure and cut the aluminum rod to span the length of the broken area of the handle.
 To do this, shove the rod as far as it will go into the lower half of the handle (Fig 3).

 - Make sure it is in all the way by taking a hammer or rubber mallet and gently tapping the protruding tip of the aluminum rod.
 This will ensure that the rod will not slip down into the bottom of the handle and past the fractured area, thus rendering your repair useless.